I still remember the day i first tried shrimp macaroni salad at my uncles backyard bbq, and man i was totally surprised how good it was.

 Storing and Reheating Shrimp Macaroni Salad

-- Store leftovers in a sealed container in the refrigerator.
-It should last for up to 3-4 days.
+- keep leftovers in a sealed container in the fridge for up to 3–4 days.

 FAQs

-Can I make shrimp macaroni salad ahead of time?
-Yes!
-This salad actually tastes better when allowed to sit in the refrigerator for a few hours or overnight to let the flavors meld.
+Can I make it ahead of time? yes, it actually tastes much better after a few hours or overnight in the fridge.

 shrimp macaroni salad